cramatsu/cramatsu/README.md

   9. Design and implement AI/ML solutions to improve product and service recommendation accuracy.
   10. Use AI/ML to identify and extract customer insights from large-scale unstructured data.
 - Increase TypeScript
-  1. Become proficient in writing TypeScript code, understanding its best practices and design patterns
+  1. Become proficient in writing TypeScript code, understanding its best practices and design patterns.
-  2. Increase TypeScript’s usability in our current company projects by refactoring existing JavaScript code into TypeScript
+  2. Increase TypeScript’s usability in our current company projects by refactoring existing JavaScript code into TypeScript.
-  3. Learn and apply TypeScript API’s for building scalable, high-performance web applications
+  3. Learn and apply TypeScript API’s for building scalable, high-performance web applications.
-  4. Collaborate and share knowledge with the development team in order to improve our TypeScript skills
+  4. Collaborate and share knowledge with the development team in order to improve our TypeScript skills.

-> But these are not the main goals.
-The most important objective is to enter a university
+  5. Create the most useful library!
+Shout out to OS-projects!